1 | Indian krait |

 4 | Greater black krait |

-One of the less common Bungarus members.
-Black kraits (Bungarus niger) live in northeast India, Bhutan and Bangladesh.
-A lack of yellow-white bands is their signature feature, with a fully black body contrasting against a paler belly.
 The greater black krait was originally discovered in 1908, in the Darjeeling District of West Bengal.
-This is a shorter species, reaches a maximum of 120cm.
-This is another nocturnal species, which is most commonly encountered from 18:00-02:00, and inhabits evergreen forest, plantations, open grassland and villages.
+This is a shorter species, reaching a maximum of 120cm.
+Black kraits are a heavily nocturnal species, and are most commonly encountered from 18:00-02:00.
+Their habitats include evergreen forest, plantations, open grassland and villages.

-Being nocturnal, and almost fully black, this krait can be very difficult to spot.
-This species is equally as nasty as its cousins.
-A study examined 5 bite victims from Bangladesh, proven by direct examination of the responsible snake.
+Being nocturnal, and almost fully black, this krait can be very difficult to spot, especially on a cloudless night.
+This species is equally as nasty as its cousins, as shown by a study on 5 proven bite victims in Bangladesh.
 One victim suffered paralysis, and later kidney failure, which proved fatal.
-He also experienced rhabdomyolysis, the destruction of muscle tissue causing an increase in the bloodstream biomarker creatine kinase.
-Assaults on muscle tissue (myotoxicity) are rare for the Bungarus family.
-Another patient experienced paralysis, to which he succumbed.
-Another 3 paralysis patients recovered, including one who was placed on artificial ventilation.
+He also experienced rhabdomyolysis – when the destruction of muscle tissue leads to an increase in creatine kinase, a bloodstream biomarker of muscle damage.

 Confirmed prey include radiated ratsnakes, mizo rain snakes and common mock vipers.
 Black kraits can also eat venomous snakes, as in captivity, one swallowed a juvenile red-tailed bamboo pitviper (Trimeresurus erythrurus).

-5 | Andamam krait |
+5 | Andaman krait |

-The resident terror of India’s Andamam and Nicobar Islands.
-These islands are located closer to Thailand than India, yet are officially part of the latter.
-Bungarus andamanensis is common in rice paddy fields, and on roads at night, particularly after heavy rains.
-They can be found in forests in mountainous areas as well as near coasts, and some lurk inside termite mounds.
+The Andaman krait (Bungarus andamanensis) is common in rice paddy fields, and on roads at night, particularly after heavy rains.
+They can be found within forests in mountainous areas as well as near coasts, and have occasionally been spotted inside termite mounds.
+This species averages at 90cm, with a maximum length of 130cm.

 6 | Northeastern hill krait |

-Virtually no studies exist, whether on its ecology or diet.
 As the picture above shows, this species has a clear iridescent sheen.
-Though mainly a ground-dwelling snake, they’ll sometimes climb small shrubby branches, possibly to analyse animal scents.
-Overall, this species remains one of the snake kingdom’s mysteries.
+Though mainly a ground-dwelling snake, northeastern hill kraits will sometimes climb small shrubby branches, possibly to analyse hidden animal scents.
+Overall, this species remains one of the snake kingdom’s minor mysteries.

 7 | Sind krait |

-An analysis of Bungarus sindanus venom revealed 36 distinct proteins from 8 separate toxin families.
-Its venom mainly contained three-finger toxins and phospholipase A2s.
-The venom was extremely lethal in mice.
-This species lacks a specific antivenom, and the scientists gave mice Indian VINS Polyvalent Antivenom, the elixir found in most hospitals, produced using each member of the big 4, including Indian kraits.
+This species lacks a dedicated antivenom.
+Instead, scientists gave the mice Indian VINS Polyvalent Antivenom, the elixir found in most hospitals, produced using each member of the big 4, including Indian kraits.
 This disabled some of the Sind krait toxins, saving the mice from death.
-However, the recovery time was long.
+However, the recovery times were long.

 8 | Red-headed krait |

-One of the most southerly kraits.
-Red-headed kraits (Bungarus flaviceps) begin in southern Thailand, and cover most of Malaysia as well as Singapore, Java and Sumatra.
-This species is sighted much more rarely than its cousins.
-Bungarus flaviceps mainly lives in densely forested lowlands and humid premontane forests, below 900 metres in altitude.
-They’re found near forest streams and pools, and invade homes far less commonly than other species.
+Despite their large range, this species is sighted much more rarely than its cousins, and causes fewer bites.
+Bungarus flaviceps lives mainly in densely forested lowlands and humid premontane forests, below 900 metres in altitude.
+They’re found near forest streams and pools, and invade homes far less commonly than their relatives.

 9 | Suzhen’s krait |

-The two species were separated, with Bungarus suzhenae officially inhabiting northern Myanmar and southwestern China, including in Yunnan province.
+The two species were finally separated, with Bungarus suzhenae now inhabiting northern Myanmar and southwestern China, including Yunnan province.
 This is a snake of rice fields and forested streams, at elevations of 800 to 1560 metres.
-Its wild diet is completely unknown.
-However, there are clues from captivity, where a Suzhen’s krait happily accepted an Asian swamp eel and yellow-spotted keelback water snake, but refused mice and frogs.

 10 | Many-banded krait |

-This species has the most powerful Bungarus krait venom of all, with an LD50 rating of 0.07mg, saved only by a weak venom yield of 7mg per bite.
-This is the most easterly member of the Bungarus family.
-Many-banded kraits have small pockets of territory in Thailand, but are most common along the southern Chinese coast, and especially in Hong Kong and Taiwan, where they’re statically one of the top venomous snakes, which all citizens are instructed to avoid from a young age.
-While the colouring is similar to other members, the clue is in the name – Bungarus multicinctus is distinguished by its thinner bands and unusually higher number of bands, at 42-60.
+This species has small pockets of territory in Thailand, but is most common along the southern Chinese coast.
+They’re especially common in Hong Kong and Taiwan, where they’re statistically one of the top venomous snakes, which all citizens are instructed to avoid from a young age.

 Over 50% of its venom consists of beta-bungarotoxins, a potent presynaptic neurotoxin.
 Another large chunk are alpha-neurotoxins, which are post-synaptic neurotoxins, meaning that many-banded kraits possess the complete neurotoxic package.
 Early symptoms include nausea, vomiting, dilated pupils and intense muscle aches.
 A 2017 study from Taiwan found that 27% of patients developed respiratory failure within 1.5-6.5 hours.

-Like usual, this is a nocturnal species.
-If you walk past a dozing many-banded snake during daylight, they’ll likely barely react, sometimes not budging even if touched (which we don’t recommend in any circumstances).
-By night, they’re alert and focussed, and will respond viciously to anybody invading their personal space.
-Beware the many-banded krait’s neck, as it can bend at extreme angles, which make picking one up extremely unwise.
+As usual, this is a nocturnal species.
+If you walk past a dozing many-banded krait during daylight, they’ll likely barely react, sometimes not budging even if touched (which we don’t recommend in any circumstances).
+When night falls, they become alert and focussed, and will respond viciously to anybody invading their personal space.